Have you ever heard of the Morkie Poo?

 In general they are a small breed with brown eyes, black noses and floppy ears.

-Depending on the genes they get they might have a thin and long muzzle like a Poodle or a shorter one like the Maltese.
+Depending on the genes they get they might have a thin and long muzzle like a Poodle or a shorter one like the Maltese, especially if it is a Teacup Maltese.
 A Morkie Poo with more of a Maltese influence also has a more domed skull.

 What mostly distinguishes the Morkie Poo is their coat.